dgilbertsei/media_acquiadam/README.md

 #### Misc.

 The "Report asset usage" checkbox will send an [Integration Link](https://widenv1.docs.apiary.io/#reference/integration-links) to the DAM when a Media entity is created for an asset, allowing users of the DAM to see where assets are being used.

+Acquia DAM also includes an [Acquia DAM Usage Report](#acquia-dam-usage-report) submodule which displays asset usage information in Drupal.

 ### Cron Tasks